Skip to main content

 Separate Items by Function, Sentiment, and Beauty

 Each item you choose to stay in your space must fit one of these key criteria: function, sentiment, or beauty.
 The intention of decluttering is not to reduce the functionality of your room.
 Functional design can be aesthetically pleasing, and when items work as they should, you will feel a sense of peace.
-My internal formula is order = calm.
+My internal formula is: order = calm.

 Conversely, it is okay to have something with no reasonable functionality just because its beauty brings you joy.
-In fact, as long as it works with the goals for the room, we firmly advocate for it!
+In fact, as long as it works with the goals of the room, we firmly advocate for it!
 The same is true of sentimental items.
 Items that remind you of a special someone or favourite time in your life should be given pride of place.

 Remove Items that Serve No Purpose

 For some, this can be the most challenging part of the decluttering process, while others love the rush that removing blockages from your space gives.
-As we mentioned in the beginning of this article, the things that remain in your space affect how you function as a person.
+As we mentioned at the beginning of this article, the things that remain in your space affect how you function as a person.
 When you remove things that serve no meaningful purpose in your life, you feel more productive and ready to handle everything the world demands of you.
 You are not weighted by the clutter of your past and are ready to move forward.

-When was the last time I used this item?
-For everyday use items, if it is longer than six-months, this is not an item you need to keep.
+For everyday use items, if it is longer than six months, this is not an item you need to keep.
 For a seasonal or occasional use item, one-to-two years would be a consideration.

-Does this item bring me joy?
-Do I still like this style?
 If the answer is no to either of these questions, it is time to remove this time from your home.

-Does this item bring me negative feelings?
 If the answer is yes, protect your mental health and remove this item from your home.
 You do not need items in your space that do not make you happy.

-Do I have space to store this item?
 Some items do not need to be displayed every day, but we keep them because they are wonderful personal artifacts of a life well-lived.
 If your storage is limited, be very choosy with which of these items make it into your space.
 Perhaps create groupings of common objects in shadow boxes or on a wall.

-Is this item in disrepair and are you unable or unwilling to fix it?
 We all have those items that we have thought about fixing, but we never do.
 These items are adding to your mental to-do list every time you look at them and you could be doing so many better things with your time.
 It’s time to let them go.

 Sell, Donate, or Discard Unnecessary Items